aabbtree77/adast/README.md

 * At very low speeds (when the knife approaches the target), the motor occasionally halts, esp. under a load when the moving iron plate needs to push/adjust the paper stack.

-A very slow knife movement is needed to combat the braking distance uncertainties, esp. after the removal of the braking system.
+**A very slow knife movement is needed to combat the braking distance uncertainties, esp. after removal of the braking system.
+The major new pain point is getting enough motor power at these very slow speeds.
+A new motor needs to be installed.**

-A new motor will be installed, which will reveal whether the problem is in the link "inverter-motor", or it has something to do with relays.

 The new system depends on the inverter settings.
 Any non-factory value needs to be documented and stored somewhere in the case of an accidental reboot of the inverter.